Super Lawyers

 MVA Recommendations

-- Full-Fingered Gloves – Allow for the best-possible grip, even in rainy weather or if the rider’s hands are sweaty.
-In order to provide acceptable grip and protection, gloves should be full-fingered and made of leather or synthetic
+• Full-Fingered Gloves – Allow for the best-possible grip, even in rainy weather or if the rider’s hands are sweaty.
+To provide acceptable grip and protection, gloves should be full-fingered and made of leather or synthetic

-materials. - Long Pants – To meet the minimum rider course requirement, pants must be made of a sturdy material, not baggy or loose fitting.
+• Long Pants – To meet the minimum rider course requirement, pants must be made of a sturdy material, not baggy or loose-fitting.
 Although standard denim jeans are the most popular riding pants, they are not durable enough for a riding environment.
 Instead, riders should consider special riding jeans, lined with Kevlar or leather.

-- Over-The-Ankle Shoes or Boots – Footwear with low heels and rubber, non-slip soles are preferable because they provide better grip and comfort on the foot controls.
+• Over-The-Ankle Shoes or Boots – Footwear with low heels and rubber, non-slip soles is preferable because they provide better grip and comfort on the foot control

 Contact a Lawyer